-For a complete list of Residential Life and Student Housing Policies, please look at the 2012-2013 CTX Residential Life Policies.
+For a complete list of Residential Life and Student Housing Policies, please look at the 2013-2014 Residential Life Policies (PDF).

 I am a new student; when will I receive my Fall assignment?

 In general, first-year and transfer students will receive information about their roommates as early as mid-July or when space becomes available throughout the summer.

 Residents sometimes consider changing rooms due to roommate conflicts.
 In most cases, these conflicts can be resolved through discussion and compromise.
 Students are required to talk to their Resident Assistant prior to requesting a recommendation for a room change for the following spring semester.

 Room changes will only occur the 1st Friday of the start of the spring semester (i.e., January).
 Student(s) must complete a Roommate and Room Change Request Form prior to be reassigned to a new residence room and roommate.
 All Roommate and Room Change Information will be communicated at the annual spring semester building, which is held the 1st week in January.